FINISH LINE LOCATION

 Where can I stay Friday night?

 We will be blocking off rooms at hotels in Waukesha.
 When you reserve make sure you mention that you are with the National MS Society, Bike MS: Best Dam Bike Ride.
 Transportation will be available at 5:45 a.m. to take participants to the start at WCTC from each hotel location.
-The block of rooms reservation cut off date for all hotels is July 2, 2013.
+A block of rooms has been reserved at Wildwood Lodge and Best Western.
+Cut off date for hotels is July 1, 2014.

 2840 N Grandview Blvd